MartinsMednis/ModeRator/README.md

 ![Image Alt](https://github.com/MartinsMednis/ModeRator/blob/master/screenshot02.jpg)

 # ModeRator
-ModeRator - The Model Comparator is aiming to help modelers to identify common elements in different models.
+ModeRator - The Model Comparator is aiming to help modelers to identify common metabolites and reactions in different models.

 ## How to install depencencies on Ubuntu 16.04 and Fedora 23